YuCrazing/YuCrazing.github.io/_posts/2023-08-24-classical-pde-en.md

     u(r, \theta) = \sin \theta, & r = 2
 \end{cases}
 $$

+### Jacobi Method
-The numerical results are shown below:
+The numerical result of Jacobi method is shown below:

 </p>

 ![Animation][2]

-Figures 1 and 3 depict the convergence process of the numerical method, while Figures 2 and 4 show the final exact solution.
+Figures 1 and 3 show the convergence process of the numerical method, while Figures 2 and 4 show the final exact solution.

+### WoS and WoB
+In the implementation of these two methods, we employed the <i>Temporal Accumulation</i> technique to accumulate results from each frame, making it easier to visualize the process of convergence.
+For WoS, within each frame's sampling process, for each position in domain, we recursively sample until the sampled points approach the boundary.
+For WoB, we set the path length per frame to 1, meaning we stop after sampling one point on the boundary.
+The experimental results are as follows:

+![Animation][5]

+The first two animations show the convergence process of the WoS method, while the latter two show the convergence process of the WoB method.

 # Heat Equation